|

 Kaza Deluxe

 Kaza Deluxe has been my go-to leather case for my last few cameras.
 I have their case for my X-Pro 2 and love it.
-They come from Hong Kong and can sometimes take a few weeks to ship, but totally worth.
-In my opinion this is probably the best leather case for the X100f when you consider what you get for the price.
+They come from Hong Kong and can sometimes take a few weeks to ship, but worth it.
+In my opinion, this is probably the best leather case for the X100f when you consider what you get for the price.
 Luigi cases are also nice but I think this is more reasonable.

 Lens Accessories